pelevesque/MIDI-Make/README.md

 ```

 dt is automatically set to 0 after each of the MIDI events implemented
-in the Track class: tempo, time, note-off, and note-on.
-This is done
+in the Track class.
+This is done so that you can enter many MIDI
-so that you can enter many MIDI events consecutively before setting a
+events consecutively before setting a new dt.
-new dt.

 ```raku
 my $t = Track.new;